-The School of Professional Studies offers both Bachelor's and Master's degrees in Psychology and Addiction Counseling as well as Criminal Justice, along with a Bachelor's degree in Medical Management and a Certificate in Project Management.
+The School of Professional Studies offers online Bachelor's and Master's degrees in Psychology and Addiction Counseling as well as Criminal Justice, along with a Bachelor's degree in Health Care Administration and a Certificate in Project Management.

 - Master's in Psychology and Addiction Counseling